Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Phase transition for activated random walks

-Start placing an imaginary barrier at site $a_0=0$ and pick the first particle to the right of this barrier.
-Explore the instructions in $\II$ one by one, following a virtual random walk that starts at the position $x_1$ of this first particle.
+Start placing an imaginary \emph{barrier} at site $a_0=0$ and pick the first particle to the right of this barrier. \emph{Explore} the instructions in $\II$ one by one, following a path that starts at the position $x_1$ of this first particle.
 This means following the path that would have been performed by this particle if we were to topple the site that contains it over and over.
 Follow this exploration until it reaches the origin.
-When sleep instructions are found, this virtual walk looks for the next instruction until it finds a jump instruction, as in Figure~\ref{fig1arw}.
+When sleep instructions are found, this explorer looks for the next instruction at the same site, until it finds a jump instruction, as in Figure~\ref{fig1arw}.